 Aglaonike's Tiger will have a mainstage production at Western Kentucky University.
 February 21-26.
 Directed by Carol Jordan.

 Absent Grace, a 10-minute opera based on the play, will be performed at Boston Opera Collaborative's Opera Bites, October 26-28.
-Composed by Marti Epstein.
+Music by Marti Epstein.

-Palooka will be performed in the Ten Minute Play Festival at Troy University (Troy, AL) on September 24.
+Palooka is performed in Troy University’s Ten Minute Play Festival (Troy, AL) on September 24.
 Directed by Viva A. Gunter.

 Serena premieres at the Museum of Dysfunction X at Mildred's Umbrella in Houston, Texas, June 21-23.
 Directed by Bree Bridger.